Speedee Prices 2025: Shipping Rates, Zones & Fees Guide

 For shipments within their specific Midwestern service area, speedee prices can often be cheaper than national carriers.
 For shipments going outside their network, or for very heavy items that could use flat rate boxes, national carriers are often more competitive.
 The only way to know for sure is to compare rates.

-Spee-Dee primarily serves Illinois, Iowa, Minnesota, Nebraska, North Dakota, South Dakota, and Wisconsin, with additional service to parts of Michigan and Missouri.
+Spee-Dee primarily serves Illinois, Iowa, Minnesota, North Dakota, South Dakota, and Wisconsin, with additional service to parts of Michigan, Missouri, and Nebraska.

 5. How can I get the cheapest overall shipping rates?